josephluck/machi/README.md

 ### Extra Entry data

-By default Entries are expected to provide a `name` and a list of `isDone` conditions, however to provide extra utility Entries can specify arbitrary additional data.
+By default Entries are expected to provide a `id` and a list of `isDone` conditions, however to provide extra utility Entries can specify arbitrary additional data.
 For example:

 ```typescript
 type Context = {